Eccenux/WebExt-SearchAutocomplete/README.md

 This WebExtension aims to give you quick, keyword based autocomplete for your search engines.
 Making your address bar an effective tool again ;-).
 Should be a good replacement for Omnibar add-on (that worked until FF 56).

-Installation through AMA page: https://addons.mozilla.org/pl/firefox/addon/searchautocomplete/
+Installation through AMO page: https://addons.mozilla.org/pl/firefox/addon/searchautocomplete/

 Default search engines
 ----------------------